El-FED/Facundo-DS/Pharma-Quality-Prediction/README.md

 ## Project Details

 - **Technologies Used**:
-  - Python
+  - Python: 3.10.11
   - Libraries:
-    - Pandas
+    - Pandas: 1.5.3
-    - Scikit-Learn
+    - Scikit-Learn: 1.2.2
-    - NumPy
+    - NumPy: 1.22.4
-    - Matplotlib
+    - Matplotlib: 3.7.1
-    - Seaborn
+    - Seaborn: 0.12.2

 - **Key Findings**:
-  - [Summarize key findings and insights from the project.]
+  - Achieved a predictive accuracy with a Mean Absolute Error (MAE) of 0.034 in estimating the total impurities of each batch.
+This holds great significance within the pharmaceutical industry, as it directly translates into substantial resource savings.
+By leveraging our predictive model, we can promptly identify batches that are unlikely to meet the quality criteria, leading to significant resource savings.

 ## Project Structure